intelligent-soft-robots/pam_documentation/C6_saving_ball_and_racket_contacts.md

-# More info: saving ball trajectories
+# More info: Saving ball trajectories

 It is possible to save in files both the position and orientation as observed by [tennicam_client](C5_visual_ball_tracking) and the state of the real robot